-- Make a list of 100 people you know well and systematically reach out to them.
+- Make a list of 100 people you know well.

 - Next, make a list of the top 50 companies you would like to work for or who could potentially hire you for the work you want to do.
 Learn how to find target companies.

 - Now reach out to the 100 people on your list with a positive tone and request help, advice and information.

 Please do not say “help me I am looking for a job!”
 Learn how to network without a resume instead.